 When you’re young, you think compatibility is: chemistry, humor, attraction shared interests

-You don’t realize one day you might need someone who: remembers medication schedules, earns lab values, notices confusion before you do, advocates when you’re too exhausted to speak, sits through procedures, tracks symptoms, holds your hand while pretending not to be terrified
+You don’t realize one day you might need someone who: remembers medication schedules, learns lab values, notices confusion before you do, advocates when you’re too exhausted to speak, sits through procedures, tracks symptoms, holds your hand while pretending not to be terrified

 There are qualities chronic illness reveals that normal life never asks people to develop.